Back to all posts

 The JPG is an image format that uses lossy (loss in quality) compression.
 It has become the standard format for compressing digital photography and exchanging images online, thanks to its fine balance of file size and image quality.

-However, this small file size does not support CMYK well due to heavy compression as well as does not support transparent color.
+• This small file size does not support CMYK well due to heavy compression, which means it is unsuitable for printing.

 Briefly about PNG